gdsfactory/gdsfactory/README.md

 ![tool interfaces](https://i.imgur.com/ef26jbe.png)

-Numerous foundries have gdsfactory PDKs available.
-You may need to contact your foundry to access their gdsfactory PDK, as some are provided under NDA only.
+Many foundries have gdsfactory PDKs available.
+Please to contact your foundry to access their gdsfactory PDK, as you will require an NDA:

-Available PDKs under NDA:

 - AIM photonics PDK
 - AMF photonics PDK